linkenpeng/shell/README.md

 # shell
-some linux web server useful shell bash script, support some component auto start when linux is restart.
+some linux web server useful shell bash script, some component auto start when linux is restart. support all of you component's install path is /usr/local

 usage example for zookeeper: